greedoftheendless/Hyprland-files/README.md

 # Greed's Hyprland Dotfiles

 Welcome!

-Thanks for checking out my Hyprland rice.
-Initially, I designed this with a **Catppuccin theme** in mind but later tweaked it to give it a more **cyberpunk-inspired vibe**.
+This repository contains my personal Hyprland configuration, designed for a clean and efficient workspace.

-My main goal was to create a setup that's **clean, attractive, and minimalistic** — something you can truly use on your daily driver without overwhelming animations or distractions.
-It’s designed to be simple and functional while still being aesthetically pleasing.
+Initially crafted with a **Catppuccin theme**, I've since refined it to a more **cyberpunk-inspired aesthetic**.
+The goal was a setup that's **clean, attractive, and minimalistic**, perfect for a daily driver without unnecessary animations or distractions.

-If you like what you see, please consider **starring the repository**!
-Your support motivates me to improve it and add even more useful features.
+If you find this useful, please consider **starring the repository**!
+Your support is a huge motivator.

-Have a tweak or improvement in mind?
+Have an idea for a tweak or an improvement?
 Feel free to **submit a pull request**.
 If it aligns with the theme, I'll happily merge it.
-If not, I'll explain the reasoning behind the decision.

-Enjoy your OS.
+Enjoy your OS!

 ---

 ## ✨ Features

-This Hyprland configuration is packed with features to enhance your workflow and aesthetics:
+This configuration is packed with features to enhance your workflow and aesthetics:

 * 🚀 **Hyprland** - A powerful and responsive tiling Wayland Window Manager.
-* 🏃 **Automated Installation** - Includes an installation script that handles dependencies and moves files with user prompts.
+* 🏃 **Automated Installation** - An included script handles dependencies and file placement with user prompts.
-* 🎨 **Stunning UI** - Beautiful **Hyprpanel** and **Waybar** (customized and customizable through a GUI) and a refined **Rofi** configuration.
+* 🎨 **Stunning UI** - Beautiful **Hyprpanel** and **Waybar**, featuring a customizable GUI, and a refined **Rofi** configuration.
 * 🖥️ **Custom Theming** - A bespoke **GTK theme**, custom cursors, and icon sets.
-* 🖋️ **Ghostyy Terminal** - A sleek and functional terminal configuration.
+* 🖋️️ **Ghostyy Terminal** - A sleek and functional terminal configuration.
-* 🔒 **Secure & Stylish Lockscreen** - **Hyprlock** with smooth animations for the lock screen (only when you lock it yourself) and a KDE custom theme-chosen style wallpaper as the entry lock screen.
+* 🔒 **Secure & Stylish Lockscreen** - **Hyprlock** provides a seamless, animated lock screen with a custom KDE-style wallpaper.
-* 🌄 **Dynamic Wallpapers** - A wallpaper daemon using `swww` and `mpvpaper`, controlled by **Waypaper** (GUI Control Panel).
+* 🌄 **Dynamic Wallpapers** - A wallpaper daemon using `swww` and `mpvpaper`, controlled by a GUI tool called **Waypaper**.
 * 🎵 **Media Controls** - Seamless **play/pause/next** functionality for your media.
 * 🧩 **Smart Workspaces** - Efficient **scratchpads** and dynamic workspaces for enhanced productivity.
-* 🖱️ **Mouse Gestures** - Intuitive **mouse gestures** support for quicker navigation.
 * 🤖 **Multi-Management** - Streamlined control with the `better-control` application.
 * 🐚 **Fish & Starship** - A powerful **Fish shell** with a visually appealing **Starship prompt**.
 * 🔄 **Auto-Start** - Configured for automatic application and script execution on startup.
-* ⚡ **Lightweight** - A highly **lightweight and responsive** configuration for optimal performance.
+* ⚡ **Lightweight & Responsive** - A highly optimized configuration for optimal performance.

-Need help with **keybindings**?
-Just press `Super` + `SHIFT` + `H` to access the keybinding guide.
+> **Need help with keybindings?** Just press `Super` + `SHIFT` + `H` to access the keybinding guide.

 ---